Back to School Routine: Tips for Creating Structure

 With routines, children have an opportunity to learn to focus on the needs of the situation: doing what needs to be done because it needs to be done.
 This creates great feelings of capability, as well as eliminates opportunities for power struggles.

-Sample Routine for School Children
+Sample Routines for School Children

 Morning Routine for Kids